merenze/EC2Launcher/README.md

    npm i
    npm start
    ```
-6. Invite your bot to your server, with permission to read and send messages.
+7. Invite your bot to your server, with permission to read and send messages.
-7. In a channel your bot has permission to view, execute `/start`,
+8. In a channel your bot has permission to view, execute `/start <instance key>`,
    with the `instance` option set to a key defined in your config.
-   Your bot should respond with `Found EC2 instance for key '<instance>'`
+   Your bot should start the EC2 instance.

 ## Contributing